mcanouil/awesome-quarto/README.md

 ### Repository templates

 - [NOAA Quarto Simple Website](https://github.com/nmfs-opensci/NOAA-quarto-simple) - NOAA simple is a repository template for a simple Quarto website that looks like a "book".
+- [quarto-revealjs-inverse](https://github.com/EmilHvitfeldt/quarto-revealjs-inverse) - The goal of this repository is to provide an example of how to create a inverse class to use in `revealjs` slides.
+- [quarto-revealjs-seasons](https://github.com/EmilHvitfeldt/quarto-revealjs-seasons) - This is an example of how to create a `revealjs` theme with multiple styles.

 ## Real life examples